-The FA coaching pathway has been set out to support coaches along the coaching career.
+The FA coaching pathway has been set out to support coaches along their coaching career.

-There are essentially two differing routes to become a football coach – it just depends on what you want to be and where you want to go and this is the key question!
+There are essentially two different routes to become a football coach – it just depends on what you want to be and where you want to go and this is the key question!

 You need to spend a little bit of time looking at who and what you want to coach and we are here to support you with this decision.